nongbaobao/Bape/README.md

 The completion degree of this client is very low and very unstable

-If you encounter a crash during use (only vapulite without modification), you can feed back to issue
+If you encounter a crash during use, you can feed back to issue

 Please update logs